Azure/azure-policy/samples/SQL/audit-sql-db-tde-status/README.md

-# Audit VM Extensions
+# Audit transparent data encryption status

-This policy will Audit transparent data encryption status for SQL databases.
-It uses AuditIfNot Exists, which will trigger a delayed evaluation.
+This policy will audit transparent data encryption status for SQL databases.

 ## Deploy Policy to Azure